mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 This is the most challenging function that the client programmer has to provide.

-This function accepts an object representing the game state and returns a number that expresses how good the position is **from the perspective of the moving player**, i.e. from the perspective of the player who gets to make a move (not from the perspective of the player who just finished moving).
+This function accepts an object representing the game state and returns a number that expresses how good the position is **from the perspective of the moving player**, i.e. from the perspective of the player who moves next (not from the perspective of the player who just finished moving).
 The greater the returned value, the better the position is understood to be from the perspective of the moving player.
 Recall that the exact same contract applies to the *terminalStateEval* function.
 The engine will never call *evaluate* on a terminal game